Social preferences: Social learning

 Psychologist Albert Bandura proposed that children learn about pro-social and moral behavior by imitating other pro-social models, including parents, other adults, and peers.
 There are also economic models proposing that parents transmit their social preferences to their children by demonstrating their own pro-social behavior.
 Bandura conducted extensive psychological experimentation into the extent to which children will emulate aggressive behaviour by exposing them to models displaying behaviour before observing the child's behaviour once left alone.

 However, empirical support for parents' role in fostering pro-social behavior is mixed.
 For example, some researchers found a positive relation between the parent's use of induction and children's pro-social behavior, and others found no correlation between parent's adoption of punitive techniques and children's pro-social behavior.

 Regarding other sources of social learning, recent field experiments have provided causal evidences for positive effects of school program and mentoring program on forming social preferences, and these research suggested that social interaction, prosocial role models as well as cultural transmission from family and school are potential mechanisms.

 Cognitive factors

-Psychologist Jean Piaget was among the first to propose that cognitive development is a pre-requisite in moral judgment and behavior.
+Psychologist Jean Piaget was among the first to propose that cognitive development is a prerequisite in moral judgment and behavior.
 He argued for the importance of social interaction with others rather than learning in moral development, which requires the understanding of both rules and others' behavior.
 Other important cognitive skills in fostering pro-social behavior include perspective taking and moral reasoning, which are supported by most empirical evidence.